 The fruit will start to break down and within a few minutes of boiling will …

 Stir frequently!
 Especially in the last several minutes to prevent scorching.

-This only makes about 3 pints which most people will eat up very quickly.
-Because this has so much sugar in it, the jam will last for at least several weeks in the fridge without going through the canning process.
+This only makes about 3 cups which most people will eat up very quickly.
+Because this has so much sugar in it, the jam will last for at least a few weeks in the fridge without going through the canning process.

 Strawberry Rhubarb Jam Small Batch Recipe No Pectin

-Strawberry Rhubarb Jam is easy and takes just 30 minutes to make a small batch of 3 to 4 pints.
+Strawberry Rhubarb Jam is easy and takes just 30 minutes to make a small batch of 3 to 4 cups.
 It's sweet, gooey and the rhubarb adds just enough tartness.